 Hi My name is Katrina.
-I am an experienced Cognitive Behavioural Therapist , also practicing 'Eye Movement Desensitisation and Reprocessing (EMDR) which works specifically well with trauma related difficulties.
+I am an experienced fully accredited Cognitive Behavioural Therapist , also practicing 'Eye Movement Desensitisation and Reprocessing (EMDR) which works specifically well with trauma related difficulties.
 Prior to my current role I have worked for several years as a Registered Mental Health Nurse in both community, private and secure settings.

 How can I help you and how does CBT work?

 At some point in our lives, almost all of us can feel overwhelmed with the difficulties that life can throw at us.
 At times like this we often find it difficult to discuss our thoughts and feeling with close friends and family members.
 Whether you are seeking support to help you through a recent crisis or longer term difficulties I can offer you confidential support in a comfortable private environment.
 Primarily I work using a CBT approach however, I always adapt my treatment plans to meet the needs of my clients.
 This also including Mindfulness stress control and anxiety management techniques.